AKENOBE

 Hell Ships:

 No direct ship applicable- American POWS transferred here from Sakurajima had previously arrived on the Coral Maru, also known as the Taga Maru.
 Australian POWS arrived on the Kyokka Maru per Australian POW historian Neil MacPherson.
 British were ex Hong Kong.
-A few on the Lisbon Maru but most on the 3rd draft of men from Hong Kong.
+A few on the Lisbon Maru but most on later ship.

 Americans: (100+ men)